zng-ui/zng/crates/cargo-zng/README.md

   ZR_CACHE_DIR — Dir to use for intermediary data for the specific request.
   ZR_WORKSPACE_DIR — Cargo workspace that contains source dir.
 Also the working dir.
   ZR_REQUEST — Request file that called the tool (.zr-sh).
+  ZR_REQUEST_DD — Parent dir of the request file.
   ZR_TARGET — Target file implied by the request file name.
+  ZR_TARGET_DD — Parent dir of the target file.

   ZR_FINAL — Set if the script previously printed `zng-res::on-final={args}`.